 You'll have the opportunity to collaborate, study and learn with students from our other well established fashion courses and build on your professional network.
 You'll also be able to engage with public institutes, museums and agencies to open your work to international audiences through outward facing projects.

-You'll discover new perspectives on fashion campaigns and promotion, and understand the impact of digital technologies and cultures.
+You'll discover new perspectives on fashion promotion and marketing, and understand the impact of digital technologies and cultures.
 You'll develop a holistic knowledge of the fashion industries and the multi-disciplinary skills needed to enter this demanding and competitive sector.

 The career choices open to you are endless and could lead into areas such as events and live production, digital strategy and communications, campaign management and marketing, commissioning, broadcasting and e-commerce analysis.